glotzerlab/rowan/paper/paper.md

 # Summary

-Numerous fields in science and engineering require methods for working with spatial rotations.
-Of the many different formalisms for representing these rotations, quaternions are perhaps the most popular due to their natural parameterization of the space of rotations $SO(3)$ and the relative efficiency with which quaternion-based rotation operations can be computed.
+Numerous fields in science and engineering require methods for rotating objects.
+Of the different formalisms for representing spatial rotations, quaternions are perhaps the most popular due to their natural parameterization of the space of rotations $SO(3)$ and the relative efficiency with which quaternion-based rotation operations can be computed.
 A simple, uniform, and efficient implementation of quaternion operations is therefore critical to developing code to solve domain-specific problems in areas such as particle simulation and attitude determination.
 Python implementations of quaternion operations do exist, but they suffer from performance drawbacks due to having limited or no support for broadcasting [@pyquat].
 Additionally, some options have complex dependencies for accessing their full features or require conversion into some internal format, making them cumbersome to incorporate into existing code bases that need to operate on raw arrays [@npquat].

 The *rowan* package, named for William Rowan Hamilton, is a quaternion package that addresses these issues.
 By operating directly on NumPy arrays and offering first-class support for broadcasting throughout the package, *rowan* ensures high efficiency for operating on the large arrays common in computer graphics or simulation applications.
-The package avoids any hard dependencies other than NumPy itself, which, in conjunction with its use of NumPy arrays as a consistent language, makes it an unobtrusive dependency with essentially zero barrier for introduction into existing code bases with almost no changes.
+The package avoids any hard dependencies other than NumPy itself and uses NumPy arrays as a universal language, making *rowan* an unobtrusive dependency with essentially zero barrier for introduction into existing code bases.
 A full-featured quaternion library, *rowan* includes extensive features in addition to basic quaternion arithmetic operations.
-These functions include solutions to the Procrustes problem and basic point set registration, quaternion calculus and interpolation, the ability to correctly sample random rotation quaternions from
-$SO(3)$, and various distance metrics on the quaternion manifold.
-For applications focused on rotations, *rowan* provides the ability to convert between numerous common rotation formalisms, including full support for all Euler angle conventions, which is not found in other Python quaternion code bases.
+These functions include: methods for point set registration, including some that are specialized for solving the Procrustes problem of superimposing corresponding sets of points; functions for quaternion calculus and interpolation; the ability to sample random rotation quaternions from $SO(3)$; and functions to compute various distance metrics on the quaternion manifold.
+For applications focused on rotations, *rowan* provides the ability to convert between numerous common rotation formalisms, including full support for all Euler angle conventions, which is not found in other Python quaternion packages.

 This package arose due to the proliferation of fragmented quaternion code in disparate code bases developed by the Glotzer Group at the University of Michigan.
-Each of these code bases requires different sets of features and levels of generality, so *rowan* attempts to address these needs by providing a unified, efficient solution.
-The package was incorporated into the open source Plato [@plato] simulation visualization tool as well some internal packages that have not yet been open sourced.
-In addition to improving the maintainability of these other packages by providing a modular solution for quaternion operations, *rowan* will aid individuals writing code for their own personal purposes.
+Each of these code bases requires different sets of features and levels of generality. *rowan* addresses these needs by providing a unified, high-performance, easily utilized solution.
+The package was incorporated into the open source plato [@plato] simulation visualization tool as well some internal packages that have not yet been open sourced.
+Going forward, *rowan* will simplify the maintenance of many of our existing code bases and simplify all code development involving quaternion operations in Python.

+**talk to Karen about funding**

 # Acknowledgements